All You Need to Know for Your Visit

 You can ask the City Public Works Dept. here.

 The MAPS 3 Scissortail Park project was planned using a public, resident-driven process including input and guidance from the MAPS 3 Park subcommittee, MAPS 3 Citizens Advisory Board, and City Council.
-Professional consultants included Hargreaves Associates and ADG.
+Professional consultants included Hargreaves Associates, ADG, and Butzer Architects and Urbanism.

 Downey Contracting, an Oklahoma City company, constructed the Park.
 Crews broke ground on June 29, 2017, and worked for more than two years.